ESIPFed/Ag-Net/README.md

 Ayush Patel, Jaypee University of Information Technology : [Agriculture Net.ipynb](https://github.com/1998at/AgricultureNet/blob/master/Agriculture%20Net.ipynb)

-If you would like to join in contributing to this project or list existing jupyterbooks or github repos in this page, please contact Dr. Ziheng Sun (zsun@gmu.edu) or Dr. Annie Burgess (annieburgess@esipfed.org).
+If you would like to contribute to this project or list existing jupyterbooks or github repos in this page, please feel free to contact Dr. Ziheng Sun (zsun@gmu.edu) or Dr. Annie Burgess (annieburgess@esipfed.org).